 Megan Dillon, an Urban Wildlife biologist with the Indiana Department of Natural Resources, is also featured in the program, talking about protecting and preserving habitats in your backyard and other residential areas.
 And Brad Feester, the director of the Indiana State Wildlife Action Plan ( SWAP), shares what is going on statewide to help in the management, conservation and enhancement of habitats and wildlife populations.

-WIPB will also partner with Gordy Fine Art & Framing, Red-Tail Land Conservancy, Cope Environmental Center and Hayes Arboretum for preview screenings of “RARE – Creatures of the Photo Ark,” nature photo walks and a Rare INdiana Finds photo contest/exhibit.
+WIPB also partnered with Gordy Fine Art & Framing, Red-Tail Land Conservancy, Cope Environmental Center and Hayes Arboretum for preview screenings of “RARE – Creatures of the Photo Ark,” nature photo walks and a Rare INdiana Finds photo contest/exhibit.

 For more information about the project, contact Community Engagement Coordinator Michelle Kinsey at (765) 285-5887.